Aerlinger/AnsiColor.jl/README.md

 # AnsiColor

-Support for ANSI colored strings in Julia.
-Supported in REPL/Shell environment for both Unix and Mac.
+Full support for ANSI colored strings in Julia.
+Allows formatted output in REPL/Shell environment for both Unix and Mac.

 ##Install